 If you're not the biggest fan of sushi than Yada on Franklin features wood-fired oven pizza, or the hand-crafted pastas will melt in your mouth before you have the time to say "Yum."
 Yada is a fun and casual place to eat and drink.
 If you're looking for breakfast with your morning coffee or a late-night cocktail with dinner this will be a dining experience you won't forget.
 Photo by @yadaonfranklin.

 Who can resist a fresh-made burger and fries-especially when it's served in a diner throw-back?
-They don't accept credit cards, so be sure to bring your cash!
+Johnny's Big Burger is as authentic as it comes!
+They don't accept credit cards, so be sure to bring your cash.

-In March and April, the weather is quite unpredictable so be sure to have some indoor alternative plans!
+In March and April, the weather is quite unpredictable so we recommend having some indoor alternative plans.